-They will either know the real value of your product and downplay it in order to get a good deal.
+They will either know the real value of your product or downplay it to get a good deal.

 It is not your customer’s job to set pricing.

-An optimal price is one that is accepted but not without some initial resistance.
-It is your job to both set that price and convince the customer.
+An optimal price is accepted but not without some initial resistance.
+It is your job to both set that price and convinces the customer.
 Apple is a master at this.
-They manage to charge a premium for their products and get people lining-up for their products.
+They manage to charge a premium for their products and get people lining up for their products.

 Principle 1: Pricing is Part of the Product

 Suppose I place two bottles of water in front of you and tell you that one is $0.50 and the other $2.00.
-Despite the fact, that you wouldn’t be able to tell them apart in a blind taste test (same enough product), you might be inclined to believe (or at least wonder) whether the more expensive water is of higher quality.
+Although you wouldn’t be able to tell them apart in a blind taste test (same enough product), you might be inclined to believe (or at least wonder) whether the more expensive water is of higher quality.